 One of the best courses that the institute offers is its Discovery Days option for girls in 6th though 8th grade.
 The trip includes 5 days of hiking, games, and outdoor adventures built specifically with middle-schoolers in mind with the aim of enticing more young women to interact with nature and their own adventurous spirits.

 Outdoor gear retailer REI has even gotten into the women-only adventure market with the introduction of the Outessa festival.
-These three-day retreats – held in different parts of the U.S. – have adventurous ladies a chance to come together and take part in some fantastic activities.
+These three-day retreats – held in different parts of the U.S. – give adventurous ladies a chance to come together and take part in some fantastic activities.
 Options include trail running, mountain biking, climbing, stand-up paddling, and much more.
-At the end of the day, they gather around and share tales of their exploits over fine meals and a glass of wine, while camping in an amazing setting.
+And at the end of the day, the ladies all gather around and share tales of their exploits over fine meals and a glass of wine, while camping in an amazing setting.

 The Outessa Festivals aren't the only way that REI is empowering women to get outdoors, travel, and experience their own adventures.
 The company has also launched its Force of Nature campaign, and includes a host of female-only travel itineraries.
 Trips include options to explore South Africa, Australia and New Zealand, Peru, Greece, and many more.
 The gear retailer even offers women-only mountaineering expeditions and backpacking trips.

 And of course, if you need any gear or travel equipment, REI can help you find everything you need for your journey.

 WHOA is another adventure travel company dedicated to helping women get in touch with their wild side.
 The company offers ladies-only climbs up Kilimanjaro, treks to Machu Picchu, and excursions to India.
 It also offers special expeditions to Everest Base Camp and Iceland as well.